Home » 30 Minute Meals » Balsamic Cranberry Chicken Skillet

 Labeled photo of chicken breasts, fresh cranberries, balsamic vinegar, thyme, rosemary, brown sugar, flour, salt, and pepper in prep bowls.

-Fresh cranberries can also be stored in the freezer for up to a year!
-Frozen cranberries work wonderfully in cranberry sauce, baked goods, and yes — you can use them for this recipe, too.
+What’s more, you can stash fresh cranberries in the freezer for up to a year!
+Frozen cranberries work wonderfully in cranberry sauce, baked goods, and dinners like this.
 Either defrost them in the refrigerator overnight, or simply mix the frozen cranberries with the brown sugar and balsamic vinegar and allow them to marinate on the counter for an extra 10-15 minutes before adding to the chicken.

 Cranberries marinating in brown sugar and balsamic vinegar.